 CP2000 audit letters based on Form 1099-K

-We’ve seen a flurry of customers coming to TaxBit for help with CP2000 letters based on Form 1099-K’s issued by exchanges during the 2018 tax year.
+We’ve seen a flurry of customers coming to Taxbit for help with CP2000 letters based on Form 1099-K’s issued by exchanges during the 2018 tax year.
 The Form 1099-K reports a user’s total aggregate volume of payment transactions and does not take into account cost basis, as such does not accurately represent what you might owe in taxes.
-Form 1099-K was not intended for digital asset transactions and many exchanges have engaged TaxBit to migrate to the correct 1099-B tax forms.
+Form 1099-K was not intended for digital asset transactions and many exchanges have engaged Taxbit to migrate to the correct 1099-B tax forms.

 If you received a Form 1099-K from a cryptocurrency exchange, we feel your pain and are here to help!
-Fortunately, TaxBit’s team of experts has worked with thousands of users to accurately reflect their cost basis, respond to and resolve these IRS audit letters.
-When taxpayers have engaged TaxBit in a timely manner, we have a 100% resolution rate with the IRS relating to Form 1099-K’s issued by exchanges.
+Fortunately, Taxbit’s team of experts has worked with thousands of users to accurately reflect their cost basis, respond to and resolve these IRS audit letters.
+When taxpayers have engaged Taxbit in a timely manner, we have a 100% resolution rate with the IRS relating to Form 1099-K’s issued by exchanges.

 2018 Tax Year Currently Under IRS Review